karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 });
 ```

-You will realize that you can't access the `ConnectionMultiplexer` property because is not publicly accesible, so I'm writing an extension method that is using Reflection to obtain it.
+Which means that you won't be able to access the `ConnectionMultiplexer` property from the ``IDistributedCache`` implementation because it is not publicly accessible.

+To circumvent this issue, I have created an extension method that employs Reflection to acquire an instance of the ``ConnectionMultiplexer``.

 ```csharp
 public static class RedisCacheExtensions